PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 *a*' = 0.7 - 0.14 + 0.08 + 0.09 - 0.175 = 0.555<br>
 *b*' = 0.5 - 0.05 + 0.06 - 0.2 + 0.175 = 0.485

 Applying these cell-based reaction-diffusion computations over all cells in parallel and over many generations forms the **Gray-Scott** model[^gs].
-This model is a variant of a **cellular automaton**, or a grid of cells in which we use rules to update the status of a cell based on the statuses of itself and nearby cells.
-Cellular automata form a rich area of research dating back to the middle of the 20th Century; if you are interested in learning more about them in the context of programming, check out the [Programming for Lovers](http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-3-building-a-self-replicating-cellular-automaton-with-top-down-programming/) project.

 We should now feel confident expanding our previous diffusion tutorial into a model that includes all Gray-Scott reactions.
 The question is, however, will we still see Turing patterns?

 [Visit Tutorial](gs-jupyter){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}